 E-journals and databases are made available by the University Library, and are accessible University-wide [in the biosciences, exceptions to this are rare].
-The UL listing of e-journals gives details, and will provide the solution to most access problems.
+The E-resources LibGuide [right-hand box] gives details, and will provide the solution to most access problems.

 The Q&As below represent the most common questions I get asked :

 Q : What passwords do I need?

 A : The only password you need to access e-resources is your Raven password, which is issued by the Computing Service.
 See http://www.cam.ac.uk/cs/docs/faq/n5.html if you don't have one, or have forgotten yours.
 The Departmental password issued by the Computer Officer is completely separate, and not related to accessing e-resources.

 Q : Why can't I access the paper I want?
 I'm working in the Department and I keep getting asked for a password!

 A : If your computer is recognised as being in the cam-domain, you should not be asked for a password if we have access.
 There's only one exception to this rule for biosciences users - Web of Science.
 For other sources, a password interface probably means that the University does not provide electronic access to that title; or that we don't have access to that particular year; or that access to the year you need is not provided through the aggregator you have hit on.